 The next graph shows us the special case where the frequency is such that VL = VC.

-ResonanceNote that the expression for the series impedance goes to infinity at high frequency because of the presence of the inductor, which produces a large emf if the current varies rapidly.
+ResonanceThe graph and the expression for the series impedance show that series impedance goes to infinity at high frequency because of the presence of the inductor, which produces a large emf if the current varies rapidly.
 Similarly it is large at very low frequencies because of the capacitor, which has a long time in each half cycle in which to charge up.
 As we saw in the plot of Zseriesω above, there is a minimum value of the series impedance, when the voltages across capacitor and inductor are equal and opposite, ie vL(t) = - vC(t) so VL(t) = VC, so

 Complex impedanceYou have perhaps been looking at these phasor diagrams, noticing that they are all two-dimensional, and thinking that we could simply use the complex plane.
 Good idea!
 But not original: indeed, that is the most common way to analyse such circuits.